Food & Nutrition Pro Protein!

 Yellow Moong Dal (de-husked)

 It is one of the most commonly used dals in almost every Indian kitchen.
 It is a non-fussy dal variety and does not require to be soaked for too long.
 It cooks easily and quickly therefore easy to digest.
 Sure enough, this versatile dal is packed with nutrients.
 Therefore it is a go-to dal for all those who are recuperating and need to recover their strength.
-Used for both sweet and savoury cooking it is even used to prepare a robust, tasty salad besides being used dals and halwas.
+Used for both sweet and savoury cooking it is even used to prepare a robust, tasty salad besides being used for dals and halwas.
 It is also popularly made for parantha stuffing and khichdi.
 Make Punjabi halwa, or delicious dal khichdi or soak some and add to dosa batter.

 Black Eyed Peas/Lobia